 Monday, December 30, 2019

-On the Wind by Bourjois c1956
+On the Wind by Bourjois c1950

-Launched in 1956, On the Wind by Bourjois was part of a trio of summer colognes, including Frosty Mist and Spice 'N Ice.
+Originally launched in 1950.
+In 1956, On the Wind by Bourjois was part of a trio of summer colognes, including Frosty Mist and Spice 'N Ice.
 The name On the Wind conjures a poetic sense of freedom, lightness, and motion.
 It evokes images of a soft summer breeze carrying the fresh scent of flowers and distant shores.
 The phrase suggests a fleeting yet invigorating experience, something intangible yet deeply refreshing—qualities perfectly suited for a summer cologne.
 It embodies the idea of escaping the heat, embracing nature, and finding respite in something ethereal and delicate.

 The mid-1950s, when On the Wind was introduced, marked the height of postwar optimism and prosperity.
 Known as the era of the "New Look" in fashion, popularized by Christian Dior in 1947, women were embracing feminine silhouettes characterized by cinched waists, voluminous skirts, and soft, elegant fabrics.
 Trends of the time reflected a return to luxury, leisure, and glamour after years of austerity during World War II.
 There was a palpable sense of hope, exploration, and modernity, with society leaning into travel, outdoor leisure, and the burgeoning middle-class lifestyle.
 Summer vacations, picnics, and weekends at the beach became integral to postwar life, providing the perfect context for lightweight and refreshing seasonal fragrances like On the Wind.